neomonkeus/blender_bevel/Readme.txt

+Usage Description:
+Adds the Destructive Modifier that was featured in Blender 2.4.x

+The script is located in the ./src folder, copy this to /Blender/scripts/addons

+Development:
 Once you have cloned this Repo to your local import it as a git project into Eclipse

 Copy the debug files into the ../Blender Folder